cwi-dis/CEAP-360VR-Dataset/README.md

 ## General Information
 We develop the CEAP-360VR dataset (https://www.dis.cwi.nl/ceap-360vr-dataset/) to address the lack of continuously annotated behavioral and physiological datasets for 360 video VR affective computing.
 Accordingly, this dataset contains a) questionnaires (SSQ, IPQ, NASA-TLX); b) continuous valence-arousal annotations; c) head and eye movements as well as left and right eye pupil diameters while watching videos; d) peripheral physiological responses (ACC, EDA, SKT, BVP, HR, IBI).
 Our dataset also concludes the data pre-processing, data validating scripts, along with dataset description and key steps in the stage of data acquisition and pre-processing.

+Please cite our paper in any published work that uses this dataset as follows：
 - Plain Text
 ```
 T. Xue, A. El Ali, T. Zhang, G. Ding, and P. Cesar, "CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360° Videos," in IEEE Transactions on Multimedia, doi: 10.1109/TMM.2021.3124080.